Andrew Clem home

 ## In 2016, 2 electors who were pledged to Trump and 5 electors who were pledged to Clinton "defected," casting their votes for others.
 Otherwise, Trump would have won 306 electoral votes and Clinton would have won 232 electoral votes.

-In 2020, the party conventions were mostly online due to the covid-19 pandemic.
+*** In 2020, both parties' conventions were mostly held online due to the covid-19 pandemic.
 Efforts by the Trump campaign to overturn the results when the electoral votes were cast on Dec.
 12 and when they were counted by Congress on Jan.
-6 (challenging the vote totals in Pennsylvania and Arizona) did not succeed.
+6 (disputing the vote totals in Pennsylvania, Georgia, and Arizona) did not succeed.

 SOURCES: Routledge Historical Atlas of Presidential Elections, World Almanac and Book of Facts: (2012 and 2017), wikipedia.org